Xia Yan (Ming dynasty): Grand Secretary

 In May 1539, Xia lost his position for a few days due to his lack of respect for the Emperor and inaccuracies in his work.
 Despite this, he remained steadfast in his principles.
 For example, in the 1540s, he refused to wear a Taoist cap to meetings with the Emperor, arguing that it was not part of the official dress.
 This was seen as a direct challenge to the Emperor's authority.
 Politically, the years 1539–1541 were relatively uneventful, allowing the Emperor's dignitaries to focus on their own rivalries.
-During this time, the Emperor's closest advisors were Duke Guo Xun, Duke Zhu Xizhong, Marquis Cui Yuan, Commandant-Escort Wu Jinghe, Grand Secretaries Xia Yan (Ming dynasty) and Zhai Luan, and Minister of Rites Yan Song, although Xia Jan and Guo Xun did not get along.
+During this time, the Emperor's closest advisors were Duke Guo Xun, Duke Zhu Xizhong, Marquis Cui Yuan, Commandant-Escort Wu Jinghe, the grand secretaries Xia Yan and Zhai Luan, and Minister of Rites Yan Song, although Xia Jan and Guo Xun did not get along.
 As the Emperor had relocated from the Forbidden City to West Park, his advisors also had to move in order to be easily accessible.
 In September 1541, Xia lost his position again.
 Despite his request to be relieved of his duties due to ongoing disputes with Guo, the Emperor dismissed him after Xia submitted a carelessly written report full of incorrect characters that angered the Emperor.
 Following his dismissal, the censors accused Guo of abuse of power and corruption, leading to his arrest in October 1541, but the Emperor remembered Guo's contributions in the Great Rites Controversy and forbade his torture.
 Guo died in prison in November 1542.
 In the meantime, the Emperor reinstated Xia as grand secretary on 2 November 1541.
 Less than a year later, on 11 August 1542, he resigned.
 China had witnessed a solar eclipse, and Xia said this was a bad omen, but the Emperor suspected him of being involved in the attacks on Guo Xun.
 Xia also played a role in his own dismissal by not going to his office in the Forbidden City, conducting all affairs from home, and failing to meet the Emperor's demands.

 Xia remained out of office until October 1545.
 During this time, he was replaced by Zhai Luan, who had been dismissed in 1544, and then by Yan Song, who was appointed grand secretary in September 1542.
 By 1545, Yan Song was the only one left in the Grand Secretariat.
 In order to counterbalance his influence, the Emperor ordered Xia to return to office on 22 October 1545.
 Although Yan owed his rise to power to Xia, who had suggested his appointment as minister of rites, the two statesmen were at odds.
 Xia ignored Yan, did not seek his advice, and canceled his appointments.
 Feeling threatened, Yan allied himself with Xia's opponents, including the imperial favorites Marquis Cui Yuan, General Lu Bing, and Marquis Qiu Luan.
 As the Emperor's confidence in Xia declined under their influence, they used the issue of defending the northwest border to push for Xia's dismissal.